Rules for wild camping in the Lake District

 Codale Tarn is a seldom visited tarn at the head of Easedale.
 Its rarely visited as its off the main path and a bit of a hike from anywhere.

 On the night I ended up camping there I had actually planned to camp near Sergeant Man.
-However on the climb up, as I walked past the tents already pitched at Easedale Tarn (a place I have yet to camp at), I saw some nasty looking clouds ahead over the Langdale Fells.
-Also the wind was picking up – this was no night to camp on the fell tops!
+However on the climb up, as I walked past the tents already pitched at Easedale Tarn, I saw some nasty looking clouds ahead over the Langdale Fells.
+Also the wind was picking up.
+In short this was no night to camp on the fell tops!

 A quick look at my map and the plan soon changed: Codale Tarn was to be my target for the night.

-There is plenty of ground east of the tarn that will take a tent.
+There is plenty of ground east of the tarn under the crags of Slapestone Edge that will take a tent.
 And there’s no need to worry about anyone else being there.
-No one ever visits Codale Tarn, even though it is only five minutes off the main path.
+Very few ever visit Codale Tarn, even though it is only five minutes off the main path.

-All in all not a bad place to camp.
-Its great if solitude is what you’re after!
+All in all not a bad place to camp, great if solitude is what you’re after.

-I once camped on Esk Hause as the weather closed in on my way up onto my planned destination on the Scafell ridge.
+I once ended up camping at Esk Hause as the weather closed in on my way up to my planned destination on the Scafell ridge.
 Whereas Esk Hause is very exposed, its much less exposed than on the very top of England!

 On the evening in question I did consider heading back down to Sprinkling Tarn but in the end I didn’t.
 My tent copes very well in wind so I wasn’t too worried.

-I ended up sleeping near the foot of Esk Pike’s crags and very comfy it was too.
+I ended up sleeping near the foot of Esk Pike’s crags and it ended up being a reasonably comfy night, even though the ground was quite hard.
 No one else was there but even if there were others it wouldn’t have been an issue.
 Esk Hause is a broad mountain pass with plenty of space.

 Sadly the weather didn’t play ball and a dawn climb to the summit of Esk Pike was rewarded with views of nothing but cloud.
 In fact it was only when I was part way down Grains Gill that I could see anything at all.